naiyerasif/site/content/blog/2018/2018-08-15-code-coverage-with-ja-co-co.md

 > **Note** that the appearance of report may vary depending on your browser preferences.

+You've already seen how you can configure the title of the report using `title`.
+For a comprehensive list of options, check out [jacoco:report documentation](https://www.eclemma.org/jacoco/trunk/doc/report-mojo.html).

+### Coverage counters

 You can also configure custom rules for coverage compliance.
 For example, the build will fail if the following rules are not satisfied by coverage.

 ```xml